Uplifting Black, Brown, and queer voices across the South.

-This story is part of Powerlines, a collaborative series with Scalawag and Southerly, which looks at climate change, justice, and infrastructure in the American South.
-It is supported by the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, and is part of their POWER project.
+This story was published in partnership with Southerly for our Powerlines series, which looks at climate change, justice, and infrastructure in the American South.
+The series is supported by the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, and is part of their POWER project.

 Casey Cox says the Flint River is part of her soul.

 A sixth-generation farmer in southwest Georgia, Cox was told as much by her father, who probably heard the same from the generations preceding him.
 A 28-year-old University of Florida graduate, Cox hopes to continue her family's tradition by growing the farm's production of peanuts, sweet corn, soybeans, timber, and other staple crops.

 But farmers in Georgia have passed down another story — one that's been around longer than Cox has been alive and she says threatens her future as a farmer.
 For 30 years, Georgia and Florida have been entangled in legal battles over water rights in the Apalachicola Chattahoochee Flint (ACF) river basin.
 The Chattahoochee River winds through Georgia before joining the Flint River near the Florida state line, and Florida argues its seafood industry — a critical part of its economy — has been crippled by the lack of water coming through the river basin to the coast, largely because of Georgia farmers' irrigation practices.
 Florida sued Georgia in order to get it to cap its water use, but Georgia argues such limits would destroy its agricultural economy.

 Cox's farm borders the Flint River, and she's concerned regulations on top of challenges she already faces.
 "Tariffs imposed by the trade war coupled with harvest-time destruction from Hurricane Michael have placed seemingly insurmountable obstacles in our path," Cox said.
 "Any additional regulations or restrictions on our most necessary resource will only push us further over the edge."